 Why Individual Practitioners

-Enterprises move too slowly.
+Institutions move too slowly.
 By the time a procurement cycle completes, the tool it selected is two generations behind.
 The people who benefit most from the current moment in AI are the ones who can act independently — solo practitioners with decades of specialized expertise who can make decisions without a committee and deploy without an IT department.

 They are also the ones most at risk of being displaced by AI tools built for mass markets that don't account for what they actually know.
 A practitioner with thirty years of case judgment isn't threatened by AI that is built well.
 They are threatened by AI that is built carelessly and deployed without translation.

 That translation — between what the technology can do and what a specific practitioner needs it to do — is what IntuiTek¹ provides.
 Not generically.
 Specifically.
+With the practitioner owning what gets built at the end.

 Execution Over Ideas